Everything About WordPress SEO

 Understanding SEO completely might take a lot of research and experience.
 But even a brief knowledge of it will change the way you see Google and other search engines, especially when it comes to how they work.
 All the major Search Engines have a set of factors that they would consider “most relevant” and rank the website accordingly.
 SEO basically involves using the correct tools and techniques to increase the online visibility of any website.
 SEO considerations would include many things such as keyword integration, meta description, content weight, backlinks, anchor text, image alt attribute, image alt text, and so on.
 The person who creates the website has to be very careful while uploading any content, and ensure that it meets all the SEO requirements.
 This at times can be very time consuming and demands precision.
 Using WordPress make it much easier, as the essential fields are already given.

 WordPress has paid attention to trivial details, that help the administrator to make changes and meet the SEO considerations of Google and other Search Engines.
-However, they’re are some very prominent features that cannot be ignored, and are rather unique to WordPress users, which are as follows:
+However, their are some very prominent features that cannot be ignored, and are rather unique to WordPress users, which are as follows:

 - Visibility settings